pzerger/kubernetes-and-minikube/minikube_install_config_Windows.md

 2. Also, configure this path as as the value for an environment variable named MINIKUBE_HOME.

 # Step 5: Launch Minikube
 It's a good idea to launch Minikube with verbose logging enabled, so if it fails to start, you will have some detail as to how.
-After you install Minikube, the statement below will download the Minikube .iso, setup the VM, and establish the profile directory at "c:\users\your username\.minikube" NOTE: If this command hangs on starting, just close the PowerShell window, open a new one and move to the next step.
+After you install Minikube, the statement below will download the Minikube .iso, setup the VM, and establish the profile directory at "c:\users\your username\.minikube"

 `minikube start --vm-driver hyperv --hyperv-virtual-switch "minikube"  --v=7 --alsologtostderr`

+>NOTE: If this command hangs on starting, you can verify the minikube VM is running in Hyper-V Manager (as it usually is), close the PowerShell window, open a new one and move to the next step.

 # Step 6: Make sure addons are enabled
 Sometimes the Heapster addon (which includes Grafana) is not enabled by default, and you will need this.